 The wider scope for education (including that given by parents and family) must be enabling – and this means providing the basic tools of life.

 This will allow each individual, (child and adult), to consider for themselves a path that they wish to follow and not one foisted on them by society or by predicament.

-Turning introspective the IG and RT considered their personal life skills & abilities - without exemption they considered their formal education as almost irrelevant, while general experience, input from their family and on-the-job experience was key.
+Turning introspective CST and RT considered their personal life skills & abilities - without exemption they considered their formal education as almost irrelevant, while general experience, input from their family and on-the-job experience was key.

 So the IG, in its inimitable style, has thrown away the rule book & school curriculum and sets out a radical new methodology for early and middle education.

 After 16 years, the foundations have been laid and cemented in place, now we are dealing with competent rounded people who already have a good range of life skills.
 The further educational choices are determined by the each student, possibilities are similar in many cases to current systems:-